jonathan-reisdorf/node-landroid/README.md

 ```

 There are also normal methods available for every of those getters/setters, e.g. `getPowerState()` or `setPowerState(value)` which allows to `await` also setting the values.
+For `accessory.calendar`, see the `MowCalendar` interface.

 ## Roadmap

-Since `homebridge-landroid` connects to Worx via MQTT, it would be nice to add MQTT support as well and offer the option to use this as standalone package as then we'd get realtime updates instead of having to poll the values.
+Since `homebridge-landroid` connects to Worx via MQTT, it would be nice to add MQTT support with change listeners as well and offer the option to use this as standalone package as then we'd get realtime updates instead of having to poll the values.
+Also, more setters will be added as I need them for my personal projects.

 ## Disclaimers